We are a member of the Institute for Catholic Liberal Education.

 A. We have introduced or expanded the following:

-- Slingerland Method – a strengthened phonics and literacy program for our learners in grades K-3.
+- Slingerland Method – a strengthened phonics and literacy program for our learners in grades K-5.

 - Walk to Math – every student takes math at the same time to allow for movement to a level they are ready for and challenged by.

-- Spirit and Truth Curriculum – a beautiful and enriching religion program is being piloted in K, 1 and 5.
+- Spirit and Truth Curriculum – a beautiful and enriching religion program is being used in all grades.

-- Middle School History – a strong study of Catholic history has been introduced.
+- Middle School History – a strong study of Catholic history using primary sources.

 - Virtue Program – expanded to all grades.